satvikdhandhania/gemini-hackathon/README.md

 The character_agent folder contains the code for generating character voices using ElevenLabs and Nanobanana APIs.
 The video_agent folder contains the backend code for processing videos and integrating with the character agent.
 The frontend folder contains the React application for user interaction.
 The character_agent and video_agent communicate via RESTful APIs where the character_agent takes input from a user on their desired character voice and generates audio files that are then used by the video_agent to create the final video output.

+Add trending videos manually to the resources/trending_videos folder for testing purposes.
+Tiktok does not provide a public API for fetching trending videos directly so we had to resort to this method during the hackathon.